 The main road into Lossiemouth is the A941and is a fifteen-minute drive from Elgin town centre.
 The town is also accessible through the more picturesque coastal route through Hopeman and Burghead.
 A regular bus service also runs between Lossie and Elgin.

 There are many walks around the town that point to the heritage and history of Lossie.
 Walk around the harbour to see a plethora of beautifully maintained boats where the town’s fishing history can be seen.
 The harbour itself dates back to 1765.

-The beaches are an must see on a visit to Lossie however the East Beach is currently inaccessible due to issues with the famous bridge and the current construction of the new bridge.
-If you are on the east side of town makes sure to take a walk along the old railway line where you can, if you are feeling adventurous, walk to Elgin from Lossie.
+The beaches are an must see on a visit to Lossie.
+The West Beach is accessible from the carpark behind Moray Golf Club and the East Beach can now be accessed from the new bridge (built 2022) that connects the sandy shores to Clifton Road.
+If you are on the east side of town make sure to take a walk along the old railway line where you can, if you are feeling adventurous, walk to Elgin from Lossie.
 The path dates back to 1852 and is around 5.5 km to walk the full length.